NSerbin/nserbin.github.io/content/posts/aws/aws-networking/from-nginx-to-alb.md

 ### ✨ Why This Worked for Us
 {{< vs 2 >}}
-- ✅ No EC2 servers to maintain
+✅ Fully serverless — no EC2 to maintain

-- ✅ ~70% cost savings
+✅ ~70% cost savings

-- ✅ All redirects are version-controlled in Terraform
+✅ All redirects are version-controlled in Terraform

-- ✅ SSL certificates managed automatically (with renewals) via ACM
+✅ SSL certificates managed automatically (with renewals) via ACM

-- ✅ Access logs enabled for auditing
+✅ Access logs enabled for auditing

-- ✅ Default rule returns 404 to avoid exposing internal details
+✅ Default rule returns 404 to avoid exposing internal details

-- ✅ Port 80 cleanly redirects to HTTPS (443)
+✅ Port 80 cleanly redirects to HTTPS (443)

-- ✅ Ready to integrate with WAF or CloudWatch in the future
+✅ Ready to integrate with WAF or CloudWatch in the future

+✅ Everything is Infrastructure-as-Code, ready for CI/CD pipelines

 {{< vs 3 >}}

-> 📌 **Scaling Tip**
+### ❌ What We Didn't Use (And Why)
+{{< vs 2 >}}
+- **Lambda@Edge** – great for complex logic at scale, but overkill for simple 301s.
+- **CloudFront Functions** – less Terraform support, more limits.
+- **S3 Static Hosting** – no built-in SSL unless fronted by CloudFront.

+_In the end, simplicity won.
+ALB covered 100% of our use case — no Lambda, no CloudFront needed._

+{{< vs 3 >}}
+## 📌 Scaling Tip
 > AWS ALB supports up to **100 listener rules per listener**.
 >
 > If you need more, consider: